oasis-open/cti-python-stix2-extensions/how-to-contribute.rst

 To contribute an extension implementation:

 - Fork this repository

 - Create a subdirectory named after your extension.
-The naming convention is: <STIX object type name>-<extension definition id>.
-For multiple extensions which are related, use the "root" STIX object type name.
+The naming convention is: <STIX object type name>-<extension definition id first grouping>.
+  - For multiple extensions which are related, use the "root" STIX object type name.
-    For example:  incident-extension-definition--ef765651-680c-498d-9894-99799f2fa126
+    For example:  incident-extension-definition--ef765651
 - Create a buildable Python project in your subdirectory:
   - The project name should also reflect your extension For example:   "python-stix2-<directory name from previous step>"